leeyookyoung/Bloom/README.md

 ## :bulb: Motivation and Context
-It was hard but challenging submission!!
+It was hard but challenging submission!

 ## :camera_flash: Screenshots